Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

-When compared with the investments, the behaviour of private consumption is quite different.
-First, it tends to show a much more stable and less volatile growth than the investments.
-Second, it does not immediately react to the various stages of the business cycle -- it tends to take the momentum only when the expansion of the current cycle is well under way, with reaching the peak after the cycle.
-Therefore, it is easier to reflect various shocks in the economy when generating nowcasts for private consumption, since in certain markets some of the shocks could be felt at an earlier time.
-Additionally, for nowcasting, it is especially convenient that there are \textit{hard} monthly indicators available, which are released with a relatively small publication lag.
-Furthermore, the latter result highlights the importance of accurate individual forecasting of such monthly indicators.
-It is very likely, that 1- and 2-quarter forecasts of private consumption would be greatly improved if the forecasts of mentioned \textit{hard} monthly indicators would be generated by employing more sophisticated models, capable of including more explanatory information than ARIMA models.
+Compared with the investments, the behaviour of private consumption is quite different.
+First, it tends to show a much more stable growth than investments.
+Second, it does not immediately respond to the various stages of the business cycle -- the private consumption tends to take the momentum only when the expansion of the current cycle is well underway, with reaching the peak after the cycle.
+Therefore, it is easier to reflect various shocks in the economy when generating nowcasts for private consumption, since in particular markets some of the shocks could be perceived much earlier.
+Additionally, for nowcasting, it is especially convenient to use available ``hard'' monthly real personal consumption indicators released with a relatively small publication lag.
+Furthermore, this finding highlights the importance of accurate individual forecasting of such monthly indicators.
+It is very likely, that 1- and 2-quarter forecasts of private consumption would be greatly improved if the forecasts of ``hard'' monthly indicators would be generated by employing more sophisticated models, capable of including more explanatory information than benchmark models.

-The results of forecasting the PFCE are presented in Table \ref{table:final} over a rolling 12-year window.
-The most accurate nowcasts overall are produced by the Relaxed LASSO models, with very similar performance to the proposed PCA modification.
-Additionally, the most accurate 1- and 2-quarter forecasts are generated by the AdaPCA method.
+The results of forecasting the PFCE are presented in Tables \ref{table:final} and \ref{table:final2} of the Appendix \ref{appendix:tables} over a rolling 13-year window.
+The most accurate nowcasts are produced by the L0L1P models, with rather similar performance across most LASSO variants.
+Besides, the most accurate 1- and 2-quarter forecasts are generated by the BNDF and LP, respectively.
+We note that while the nowcasting performance is rather similar to the benchmark models (as suggested by GW test, see Table \ref{pfce:tables}), most LASSO variants can significantly outperform DF and SW benchmarks for nowcasts and 1-quarter forecasts.

-By examining the results from the GW test, presented in Table \ref{cons:rolling:gw}, we can see that with 10\% significance all of the LASSO modifications are able to generate significantly more accurate nowcasts than the ARMA models, with the greatest significance being suggested for the Adaptive PCA method.